The Intellectual Property Review: India

 Anton Piller orders

-A court commissioner is given wide powers while conducting an investigation, is 'an extended arm and agent of the court' and is 'effectively the eyes and ears of the court'.123
+A court commissioner is given wide powers while conducting an investigation and is 'an extended arm and agent of the Court' and 'effectively the eyes and ears of the Court'.95

 John Doe orders

 Great care is taken when actions are instituted against parties that run small concerns in markets where numerous parties are engaged in selling counterfeit goods, or in other specimens of trademark, copyright or design infringement.
 This is because often such parties work in tandem and in close proximity with one another and if trying to obtain the precise details and identities of one such party leads to suspicion in a market, the entire market of infringers would disappear before the action is even instituted.